Vietnamese Braised & Caramelized Catfish (Ca Kho To)

 Instructions

-1. Marinate catfish steaks with fish sauce and sugar for at least 30 minutes.
+1. Prepare the catfish: Marinate the steaks with fish sauce and sugar for at least 30 minutes.

-2. In a clay pot or skillet, heat vegetable oil on medium-high.
-Sprinkle a thin layer of sugar (1 tablespoon) onto the oil and heat until the sugar caramelizes to an amber color.
-Immediately, add shallot and garlic and saute until fragrant (about 15 seconds).
+2. Make the caramel sauce: In wide skillet or claypot, heat oil/water on medium-high.
+Sprinkle a thin layer of sugar (2 tablespoons) onto the oil and heat until the sugar caramelizes to an dark amber color.
+Immediately, add shallot and garlic and sauté until fragrant (about 15 seconds).

 Notes